PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 Many on Jupyter fora were enthusiastic about this approach.
 Compared to other approaches, which revolve around building container images, Guix-Jupyter addresses the deployment problem at its root, providing a maximum level of transparency.
-These Jupyter notebooks are being used in bioinformatics courses by, for example, the University of Tennessee..
+These Jupyter notebooks are being used in bioinformatics courses by, for example, the University of Tennessee.

 ## Ensuring Source Code Availability